-- Decision No 742/2008/EC of the European Parliament and of the Council of 9 July 2008 on the Community's participation in a research and development programme undertaken by several Member States aimed at enhancing the quality of life of older people through the use of new information and communication technologies ("the basic act"), - remaining EU legislation, - General Agreement No. 30-CE-00228962/00-54 with its Annex: "Detailed arrangements for the AAL Joint Programme", - corresponding bilateral agreements (administrative agreements) between Ambient Assisted Living Association and the corresponding national funding authorities (NFAs), - corresponding calls for proposals together with its specifications (e.g. templates and guidelines for proposals), - corresponding grant agreements (GAs) between NFAs and corresponding project partners which, in case of doubt, always prevail.
+- Decision No 554/2014/EU of the European Parliament and of the Council of 15 May 2014 on the participation of the Union in the Active and Assisted Living Research and Development Programme jointly undertaken by several Member States ("the Basic Act"), - remaining EU legislation,

+Delegation Agreement No. 30-CE-0688218/00-46 with its Annex 1 "Description of entrusted tasks",

+- corresponding bilateral agreements (administrative agreements) between the AALA and the corresponding national funding authorities (NFBs), - corresponding calls for proposals together with their specifications (e.g. templates and guidelines for proposals), - corresponding grant agreements (GAs) between NFBs and corresponding project partners which, in case of doubt, always prevail.

-&lt;sup>I In accordance with Article 6 of the Annex to General Agreement No. 30-CE-00228962/00-54 "Detailed arrangements for the AAL Joint Programme" (Annex to General Agreement), "a CA is mandatory and shall be signed by all the project partners before the start of the project.
+In accordance with Annex1 to Delegation Agreement No. 30-CE-0688218/00-46 "Description of entrusted tasks", "a CA is mandatory and shall be signed by all the project partners before the start of the project.